 • Drooling of the lids.

-• Left side of the face is affected.
+• The left side of the face is affected.

 • Twitching of the lids and eyebrows, especially the left.

-• Sensation of heaviness in the upper lid, with inability to close the eye firmly.
+• The sensation of heaviness in the upper lid, with the inability to close the eye firmly.

 • This remedy is indicated when the paralysis is caused by exposure to cold.